lokimeyburg/lokimeyburg.github.io/_posts/2015-04-25-objectively-prioritizing-requirements-features.md

 ### Market Evidence

 The cornerstone of our method is “market evidence”.
 How many people have asked for this feature?
 How many people have you spoken to or heard from that have this problem?
-Evidence is great because it focuses the discussion on something that’s free of opinion or politics.
+Evidence is great because it focuses the discussion on something that's not influenced by opinion or feelings.

 !["Feature Requests 1"](/assets/images/articles/feature-priority-2.png)